pyOpenSci/pyosMeta/README.md

 ## How to run each script

-`python3 parse-contributors.py`
+Each script is available through the command line through entry points specified in our `pyproject.toml` file.

+## update-contributors script

+To run:

+`update-contributors`
+`update-contributors --update update_all`

-The parse-contributors.py script does the following:
+The `update-contributors` script does the following:

 1. It grabs the `all-contribs.json` files from each repository and turns that json data into a dictionary of all unique contributors across repos.
 Repos include:
    - peer review guide